psremilio/Vinted-Discord-Notifications/README.md

 - Each search has its own schedule! you just have to configure how frequently it needs to be refreshed
 - Ability to block certain words from the title of your search results, to make your searches even more precise!
 - Checkout the 'autobuy' branch for to setup the autobuy feature.
+- New searches added via `/new_search` start monitoring immediately and duplicate names are ignored to prevent rescheduling.
+- Includes unit tests ensuring `/new_search` scheduling works without a restart.

 Prerequisites:
 --------------

 - Need to be able to run JS code, preferably on a machine that is up 24/7 ( I use npm and node on a small raspberry pi, other options could be renting a VPS, or using services like Heroku)
 - Have a discord server you can invite the bot on
+- Node.js 20 or later

 Step 0: Download the code (git clone or download as zip)
 --------------------------------------------------------